stanekTM/TX_nRF24_Xch_LED/README.md

 This RC transmitter works with RC receiver from my repository [**RX_nRF24_Motor_Servo**](https://github.com/stanekTM/RX_nRF24_Motor_Servo)

-Thanks to "Phil_G" http://www.singlechannel.co.uk for the calibration and reversal routine used in the code.

 ## The firmware includes
 ### LED mode:
 * Normal mode, LED is lit